Chris Rock has a hilarious bit about the ridiculous negative stereotypes that some parents use to qualify their parenting skills.

 Read more.
 Less TV.
 Work really hard on the projects you care about.

 People understood this way before 7,000 inspirational Instagram accounts littered the internet.
 And if you’ve already been hustling, this advice isn’t necessarily useful or inspiring.

 Here’s the problem with the hype about hustle…

 We have this mistaken belief that with enough hustle, grit, grind, [insert tired Instagram platitude], we can achieve any outcome.

 We must learn to become more comfortable in a state of waiting.
 Not hoping without planning.
 Not ambivalence towards the results.
-But simply putting in the work, and then waiting for the results to come in whenever *they* are ready to come.
+But simply putting in the work, then waiting for the results to appear whenever they are ready.